The leaders of China and Russia have finished talks. Here are some takeaways

 For Putin, the visit was a diplomatic boon in time of need

-Putin had long been shunned by Western leaders over the invasion.
-And yet in meetings with Xi before cameras, the Chinese leader praised Putin's "strong leadership" — even encouraging Russians to support another term for their president when he stands for reelection in 2024.
+Putin has long been shunned by Western leaders over the invasion.
+And yet in meetings with Xi before cameras, the Chinese leader praised Putin's "strong leadership" — even encouraging Russians to reelect him in 2024.
 It was an awkward moment: Putin has remained coy about his future political plans.

 "Consolidating and developing China-Russia relations is a strategic choice made by China based on its own fundamental interests," Chinese state media reported Xi as telling Putin on Monday.